Charles Edward McIntosh

 Charles Edward McIntosh (April 13, 1836 – July 25, 1915) was a Canadian American immigrant, lawyer, Democratic politician, and Wisconsin pioneer.
 He was a member of the Wisconsin State Assembly, representing Outagamie County in the 1869, 1870, and 1871 sessions.
+He also later served as district attorney of Florence County and later Marinette County, Wisconsin.
+While serving as district attorney in Florence County in 1884, McIntosh was involved in a widely-reported dispute with the sheriff, James E. Readmon, in which they exchanged gunfire, nearly resulting in Readmon's death.

-His name is often abbreviated as C. E. McIntosh.
+In historical documents, his name was often abbreviated as C. E. McIntosh.

 Early life

 Charles E. McIntosh was born in Huron County, Ontario, in April 1836.
 As a child, he emigrated to the Wisconsin Territory with his family.
 They first settled at Milwaukee, then moved to New Berlin, in Waukesha County.
-In 1844, they moved to Ashippun, in Dodge County, where he received most of his education.
-He moved to Oshkosh, Wisconsin, in 1855 and worked there until going to Indiana to study at the University of Notre Dame in 1856.
+In 1844, they moved to Ashippun, in Dodge County, where McIntosh received most of his education.

+At age 19, in 1855, he moved to Oshkosh, Wisconsin, for work, before going the following year to Indiana to attend school at the University of Notre Dame.
 He returned to Dodge County, Wisconsin, in 1859 and taught school.
 He was elected superintendent of schools for Dodge County in 1861, but resigned to enter the Union Army after the outbreak of the American Civil War.